Home > Best Time to Visit Switzerland

 Switzerland in March

 - Basel Fasnacht – Annually for some 700 years now in Basel, thousands of residents gather at 4 a.m. in the cold to wait for the four rings of the city clock that announce the start of this three-day carnival.
 Participants wear colorful disguises with masks and march in parades accompanied by orchestras with wind instruments, including piccolos.
-In 2020, it will take place from March 1 through March 3.

 - Chalandamarz – On March 1 every year the traditional folk custom of Chalandamarz, symbolizing the long-awaited spring season, is celebrated.
 Schoolchildren dress up in brightly colored costumes, parading through towns and villages in Graubunden.